cds-snc/gcds-docs/src/en/components/grid/design.md

 ### Communicate meaning by adjusting spacing

-Choose spacing to support ease of reading and help users better understand the messages your communicating.
+Choose spacing to support ease of reading and help users better understand the messages you're communicating.

 - Use smaller spacing tokens to group related concepts together.
 - Use larger spacing tokens to separate elements into logical groups.